FrostyPqnda/Coding-Projects/README.md

 # Coding-Portfolio
-Coding Projects

-I make garbage projects with any languages I know or will use, mostly Java and Python.
+Coding Projects I have created mostly in Java and Python.
+Some in C# and C++

-Also, I'm bad with all the languages I know.